Yash-Kirankumar-Jadhav/Yash-Kirankumar-Jadhav.github.io/README.md

 # portfolio.github.io
-This is my online CV about my work as a AI &amp; DS Engineer
+This is my online CV about my work as an AI &amp; DS Engineer